parisyee/FEWD-NYC-12.12.17/Final_Project/README.md

 - `index.html` - the homepage of your site.
 This file should be in the root of your project directory.

-- `css` directory - in the root of your project folder All of your CSS files should be located here.
+- `css` directory - in the root of your project folder.
+All of your CSS files should be located here.

 - `reset.css` - include all of the reset styles (overwriting default browser styles) in a separate reset.css file as to not clutter your actual styles.